WIXO: 105.7 before WIXO

-WWTO & WWCT
+WWTO and WWCT

 The original 105.7 was operating as Drake-Chenault programmed WWTO in the early 1970s.
 In 1976, the station changed its callsign to WWCT and made its debut as an album rock station.
 Calling itself simply "106" or "WWCT" early on, by the 1990s it was using the nickname "Rock 106".
 Some of their well-known positioning statements included "Rockin' With The Best" and "The Home Of Rock n Roll."
 Much of their time was spent downtown on both Jefferson St. and 1111 Main St. They moved uptown in 1997 to War Memorial Dr. near Northwoods Mall.

 In late 1998 Bruce Foster sold the station to Kelly Communications.
 Kelly took over immediately with an LMA and brought in satellite programming in lieu of local jocks.
 A Peoria Journal Star article talking about the station's DJs located in Dallas became fodder for competitor WGLO.
 In the summer of 1999, Kelly Communications decided to offer a lower price than what was originally negotiated in the sale, and Foster decided to back out of the deal.
 In what amounts to a legendary story, a group of jocks from the old WWCT days went to the transmitter site on a Friday afternoon and took back control of the station with the words "We're back, and we're pissed off!"
 Through the weekend a great number of former jocks, local leaders, and even competing radio station personnel took part in an anything-goes broadcast from the transmitter site in rural Tazewell County, Illinois.

-It was known for its morning shows starting with Ken and Jim (a.k.a.
-Johnson and Tofte), Greg Dwyer and Bill Michaels, and Ray Lytle and Jon Lamb with Pete McMurray (aka Pete on the Street) who were proclaimed one of Americas best morning shows by Radio & Records magazine.
-From 1991 to 1992, Rock 106 simulcast with sister Macomb station WJEQ as Rock 106 & 103.
-WJEQ split away from 106 in the Spring of 1992 calling itself Classic 103.
-Lytle and Lamb syndicated in 1994 to WQLZ in Springfield from the WWCT Studios.
-For a short time in the late 1990s, Howard Stern was heard in the morning after previously airing on WFXF-FM, but the show moved to 102.3 FM in 1999.

-In 2000 WWCT was bought by AAA Entertainment Radio Group, moved towards an active rock format, and was named "Rock 105.7" towards the end of the format on 105.7 in 2003.
+In 2000 WWCT was acquired by AAA Entertainment Radio Group, moved towards an active rock format, and was named "Rock 105.7" towards the end of the format on 105.7 in 2003.